JoannePeel/Surfs-Up-/README.md

 ## Step 2 - Climate App

-Now that you have completed your initial analysis, design a Flask API based on the queries that you have just developed.
+A Flask API  was designed based on the queries above.
+* To see the complete code, click here: [climate_app.py](https://github.com/JoannePeel/The_Surf_is_Up/blob/master/climate_app.py)

-* Use FLASK to create your routes.
+* I used FLASK to create your routes.

 ### Routes